KALV-FM: Jamz (2007–2013)

 In regarding KZON's flip to rhythmic, the station began attacking KKFR, saying that the "Power" has been turned off (in reference to KKFR's frequency switch from 92.3 to 98.3) and "Where Hip Hop USED to live."
 KZON also boasted on air to playing "100,000 watts of 'Static-Free' Hip-Hop" and borrowed Apple's "Mac vs. PC" ad campaign in which KZON billed itself as the "Mac" to KKFR's "PC".
-In addition, the station also attempted to take on Top 40 rival KZZP, the former Rhythmic AC (later top 40) station KMVA, and (as of 2013) former Old School Hip-Hop turned Rhythmic KNRJ.
-In response to KZON's debut and full-powered signal range, KKFR's then-programming director Bruce St. James stated he wasn't worried, telling the Arizona Republic, "What are they going to do?
+In addition, the station also attempted to take on Top 40 rival KZZP, the former rhythmic AC (later top 40) station KMVA, and (as of 2013) former old school hip-hop turned Rhythmic KNRJ.
+In response to KZON's debut and full-powered signal range, KKFR's then-programming director Bruce St. James stated he was not worried, telling the Arizona Republic, "What are they going to do?
 Play more hip-hop than us?
 Really, I think we'll be OK."
 St. James would end up joining KZON as its new PD in January 2010, but after almost three months on the job, he resigned on March 30, 2010, to pursue other opportunities.
 In November 2008, KZON switched its slogan to "The Valley's #1 Hit Music Station", a slogan that KKFR would also adopt the following December, giving the Phoenix area two radio stations with the same format and slogan.
 Since then, KKFR has dropped that slogan.

-As of 2010, KZON has expanded its focus to include Dance and Pop tracks, overtaking KZZP and KKFR in the Arbitron PPMs.
+As of 2010, KZON has expanded its focus to include dance and pop tracks, overtaking KZZP and KKFR in the Arbitron ratings.